ijarvis12/Shepard-Bash-Init/README.md

 The GNU Shepard Init System Written in Bash

-Only known bug in init:  can't name a daemon 'ps', this is becuase of the tail bash call.
-If we changed it to head, then someone could bork everything by naming a daemon 'init'
+Only known bug in init:  can't name a daemon 'init', but this goes against convention for it would be called 'init.sh', which is okay.

 Known bug in halt.sh:  this script would actually cause a kernel panic, probably shouldn't be run to poweroff the machine.